drush211/Speedruns/Games/Chrono_Cross/Guides/Any%_Good_Ending.md

 ## Vita Unus (Split 38)

   * Up the elevator, and head to the top of the fort.
-  * Cutscene 1:45
+  * Cutscene 1:45 (have to mash until it starts)
   * Menu
     * Serge (Equip) - Dragoon's Gauntlet/Dragoon's Gauntlet/Power Seal
     * Fargo (Equip) - Elbow Pad (Remove Dreamer's Scarf)
     * Marcy (Equip) - Dreamer's Scarf (Remove Magic Ring)
   * Head to the Dead Sea Ruins, and enter the Fate Distortion.
   * Disk Swap
-  * Do the islands in the order Upper Right, Lower Right, back to where we started.
+  * Do the islands in the order Upper Right, Lower Left, back to where we started.
 (Counter Clockwise)
   * [**Vita Unus (2375/7)**][45]
     * Serge - 1/2/2